rphilipzhang/AI-PhD-S26/Notes/AI-Generated/0-Whats_New.md

 **Liang Wenfeng and Nature's Ten.** At the close of 2025, *Nature* named **Liang Wenfeng**, the founder of DeepSeek, to its annual list of ten people who shaped science. *Nature* called him a "tech disruptor" whose open-source models demonstrated that the U.S. was not as far ahead in AI as many experts had assumed ([Nature, Dec 2025](https://www.nature.com/articles/d41586-025-03845-4); [SCMP, Dec 2025](https://www.scmp.com/tech/tech-trends/article/3335748/deepseeks-liang-wenfeng-makes-cut-top-10-people-who-shaped-science-2025)).
 For context, the 2023 list featured ChatGPT and Ilya Sutskever.
 The shift from an American product to a Chinese entrepreneur signals a meaningful rebalancing of the global AI landscape.

-A related milestone: **DeepSeek Math-V2** became the first open-source model to achieve IMO gold medal-level performance, solving 5 of 6 problems at the 2025 International Mathematical Olympiad.
+A related milestone: **DeepSeek-Math-V2** became the first open-source model to achieve IMO gold medal-level performance, solving 5 of 6 problems at the 2025 International Mathematical Olympiad.
 The key engineering insight was **self-verification** --- the model checks its own proofs for rigor and completeness, a dual-model architecture that mimics how human mathematicians work ([SCMP, 2025](https://www.scmp.com/tech/tech-trends/article/3334553/deepseek-releases-first-open-ai-model-gold-level-scores-maths-olympiad); [HuggingFace](https://huggingface.co/deepseek-ai/DeepSeek-Math-V2)).

 **Karpathy's Year-in-Review.** Andrej Karpathy's widely circulated blog post ([Karpathy, 2025](https://karpathy.bearblog.dev/year-in-review-2025/)) provides a useful snapshot of where the field stood at the turn of 2026.
 Several themes stand out: